flux-framework/rfc/spec_10.markdown

 A resource node MUST contain:
 - One of:
-    - *name/type* and *range*, where the range may default to 1 OR
+    - *type* and *count*, where the count may default to 1 OR
     - *id-list* of the hostlist form representing the unique IDs of the constituent resources OR
     - *uuid-list* a list of uuids, referencing all constituent resources

 A resource MAY contain:
-- *links* a list of links to other resources or nodes generally, in or out, of any type, a link of type `t` may also be represented by a key named `t>` for an outbound link `<t` for an inbound link or `<t>` for an omnidirectional link.
+- *edges* a list of edges to other resources or nodes generally, in or out, of any type, a link of type `t` may also be represented by a key named `t>` for an outbound link `<t` for an inbound link or `<t>` for an omnidirectional link.
 When specified as such, the link accepts a list of targets, this is